-Stanford Summer Session's Intensive Studies program offers students the opportunity to join a cohort of students and faculty and engage deeply within a specific subject area.
+Stanford Summer Session's Intensive Studies program offers students the opportunity to join a cohort of students and faculty to engage deeply within a specific subject area.
 These courses are a part of the regular Summer Quarter curriculum and are open to all students who have completed any stated prerequisites.
 For many of the areas of study, academic work is enhanced by a speaker series featuring leading scholars in their field.
 If students successfully complete a Summer Intensive, they will receive an official Document of Completion issued by the Summer Session Office.

 Summer 2019 Intensives